FreeTubeApp/FreeTube/README.md

 </p>

 FreeTube is an open source desktop YouTube player built with privacy in mind.
-Use YouTube without advertisments and prevent Google tracking from you with their cookies and JavaScript.
+Use YouTube without advertisements and prevent Google tracking from you with their cookies and JavaScript.
 Available for Windows, Mac & Linux thanks to Electron.

 Please note that FreeTube is currently in Beta.
 While it should work well for